blobotic/notes_public/european_history/2_renaissance.md

 - spread of lay religion outside of the official clergy
 - rise of monarchs who wished to control everything in their kingdoms, including the church
 - resistance of feudal elemetns to these same monarchs
-- lassitude of the popes and their feer of church councils
+- lassitude of the popes and their fear of church councils
 - atomistic division of Germany
 - Turkish peril
 - zeal of Spain